-Crowd-Sourcing Systems
+5.1 Crowd-Sourcing Systems

-There has been a great deal of interest in recent years in building new systems for automating crowd-sourcing tasks.
+There has been a great deal of interest in recent years in building new systems for automating crowdsourcing tasks.

-Toolkits: TurKit (Little et al. 2009) is one of the first attempts to automate programming crowd-sourced systems.
+Toolkits: TurKit [34] is one of the first attempts to automate programming crowd-sourced systems.
 Much of the focus of TurkIt is the iterative paradigm, where solutions to crowd-sourced tasks are refined and improved by multiple workers sequentially.
-AutoMan (Barowy et al. 2012) is a programmability approach to combining crowd-based and regular programming tasks, a goal shared with Truong et al. (Truong, Dustdar, and Bhattacharya 2012).
-The focus of AutoMan is reliability, consistency and accuracy of obtained results, as well as task scheduling.
-Turkomatic (Kulkarni, Can, and Hartmann 2011; 2012) is a system for expression crowd-sourced tasks and designing workflows.
-CrowdForge is a general purpose framework for accomplishing complex and interdependent tasks using micro-task markets (Kraut 2011).
+AutoMan [3] is a programmability approach to combining crowd-based and regular programming tasks, a goal shared with Truong et al. [49].
+The focus of AutoMan is on computation reliability, consistency and accuracy of obtained results, as well as task schedul-Turkomatic [30, 29] is a system for expresing. sion crowd-sourced tasks and designing workflows.
+CrowdForge is a general purpose framework for accomplishing complex and interdependent tasks using micro-task markets [28].
 Some of the tasks involve article writing, decision making, and science journalism, which demonstrates the benefits and limitations of the chosen approach.
 More recently, oDesk has emerged as a popular marketplace for skilled labor.
-CrowdWeaver is a system to visually manage complex crowd work (Kittur et al. 2012).
-The system supports the creation and reuse of crowdsourcing and computational tasks into integrated task flows, manages the flow of data between tasks, etc.
+CrowdWeaver is a system to visually manage complex crowd work [26].
+The system supports the creation and reuse of crowd-sourcing and computational tasks into integrated task flows, manages the flow of data between tasks, etc.